ElderLo1/PS3_tv2home_xmbml_mod/README.md

 If you wish to have a version where DeViL303's excellent SDAT Dumper is also available for download from the very same menu (no guaruntees about it appearing under the Builds folder, however.) it can be found [at this branch I made recently](https://github.com/ElderLo1/PS3_tv2home_xmbml_mod/tree/SDAT-dumper-included).

+## Important Notes (read before proceeding!)
+- You need to edit the XMBML files in category_tv.xml to point to your webserver where the pkg files are held, otherwise it will likely 404 or time out.
+- All builds of Home Offline must have their PARAM.SFO modified to ensure the category is "HM", otherwise they will NOT appear under the builds folder!
+- By default, the XMBML files use spoofed content IDs of other apps for safety -- you can either modifiy these to original content IDs or resign your builds of Home Offline to use these spoofed content IDs.
+Either way, it's not gonna work without some legwork on your part.

 ## Can I fork or make contributions to this?
 Sure can!
 Just be sure to test it on your own PS3 (preferrably with video/image proof of it working and info about what CFW/HEN you're running as well) before you commit it or make a pull request!